MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 You may also be receiving this error due to being logged in using the device code mechanism, which prevents Azure Active Directory from detecting your device platform correctly.

 ### Solution
 To configure the workflow, you need to give GitHub permission to deploy to Azure on your behalf.
-Authorize GitHub by creating an Azure service principal stored in a GitHub secret named `AZURE_CREDENTIALS`.
+Authorize GitHub by creating an Azure Service Principal stored in a GitHub secret named `AZURE_CREDENTIALS`.
 Select your Codespace host for steps:

 ## [Browser](#tab/Browser)